JorgeAmparan/JorgeAmparan/README.md

 # I'm Jorge

-I'm currently working in a web app for human recourses management at Lappicero Studio
+I'm currently working in a web app project for human recourses management at Lappicero Studio

 Currently enrolled in MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN